Chinatown in Montréal

 Chinese kites hung from the porch of the calligraphy shop

 Across the street I found a shop full of feng shui treasures that again severely tested my discipline.
 I found better prices for genuine red money toads and other lucky wealth objects than I had seen online.
-Many of these objects, though small, were quite heavy.
-Since I’m still attempting to master the art of packing light, I didn’t relish the idea of lugging home more poundage.

 Lucky bamboo and money cats in the window of my favorite shop